If you don’t have it, you can’t understand it. And if you do, no explanation is necessary.

 To this day, I have no idea why I had my heart so set on Georgetown.

-I’d like to think that had I gone, I would have followed-through with my plan, which would have greatly altered my course.
+I want to think that I would have followed through with my plan if I had gone, which would have significantly altered my course.
 For that, I am grateful I didn’t!

 Everything I’ve experienced, both good and bad, has brought me to this point and made me the man I am.
 I wouldn’t want to change that.
 I credit my faith for granting me the ability to discern such experiences for all that they are.

 The things that I once aspired to do pale in comparison to some of the things I’ve done.
-That’s not to say my life has been nothing but awesome things happening all the time for me.
+That’s not to say my life has been nothing but amazing things happening all the time.
 I’ve faced hardships.
 I’ve endured challenges.
-I’ve lived to tell the tales.
+I’ve lived to tell tales.

 Without my faith, I would have thrown in the towel long ago.
-But I’m so thankful I didn’t because I would have missed out on so much.
+I’m so thankful that I didn’t because I would have missed out on so much.

 I didn’t get into my first choice for college.
 But I have no regrets about having attended Birmingham-Southern College.
-That includes enduring pancreatitis and having to medically withdraw.
+That includes enduring pancreatitis and having to withdraw medically.
 As painful as all that was, it was a part of my path.

 I do know that what is for you is already yours.

-Faith requires us to be patient and mindful that what we’re meant to have will be ours in due time.
-We have to realize that with faith doors will open that no man can shut.
-All the opportunities I thought I missed led to even better ones I never even saw coming.
+Faith requires us to be patient and mindful that everything life gives us (both good and bad) will be ours in due time.
+We have to realize that with faith, doors will open that no man can shut.
+All the opportunities I thought I missed led to even better ones I never saw coming.
 Faith will do that and so much more.